gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   :samp:`a`, :samp:`g`, :samp:`s`, or :samp:`i`,
   then replace the dot by the character
   :samp:`~` (tilde)
-  instead of a minus.
+  instead of a hyphen.

+  This exception avoids clashes
-  The reason for this exception is to avoid clashes with the standard names for children of System, Ada, Interfaces, and GNAT, which use the prefixes
+  with the standard names for children of System, Ada, Interfaces, and GNAT, which use the prefixes
   :samp:`s-`, :samp:`a-`, :samp:`i-`, and :samp:`g-`,